What is CPD?

 Members undertaking professional development

-As a member undertaking professional qualifications you are required to complete a certain number of hours of CPD per annum in order to maintain your post-nominals.
-These requirements vary according to the qualification undertaken and they must include ethics and integrity components.
+As a member undertaking a professional qualification you are required to complete a certain number of hours of CPD per annum in order to maintain your post-nominals.
+These requirements vary according to the qualification undertaken and they must include an ethics component.

 Download our Continuing Professional Development Policy for more information on what it means for you.